galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 The cells in different phases are now all mixed up together.
-This makes sense because we are only plotting the cell cycle genes, which are no longer having the same impact because their effects have been regressed out.
-There are still some differences between the cells (they don't all end up at the same point on the PCA chart) because the regression only removes the expected effects of the genes, leaving behind any individual variation in their expression between cells.
+This makes sense because we are only plotting the cell cycle genes, which are no longer having the same impact because the effects of the cell cycle on these genes have been regressed out.
+There are still some differences between the cells (they don't all end up at the same point on the PCA chart) because the regression only removes the expected effects of the cell cycle, leaving behind any individual variation in the expression of the cell cycle genes.
 > > ![PCA plot showing one big cluster with the cells from G1, S and G2M Phases all mixed up together](https://github.com/MarisaJL/training-material/blob/1dd00ab33e98165d44e7275d38dd25f01e59021a/topics/single-cell/images/scrna-case_cell-cycle/CellCycle_PCA2.png)"PCA Plot of Cell Cycle Genes after regression"
 > > 2.
-The cell cycle genes aren't having a coordinated effect on the data now that they have been regressed out - the cells don't separate according to phase in this PCA plot.
+The cell cycle genes aren't having a coordinated effect on the data now that the effects of the cell cycle have been regressed out - the cells don't separate according to phase in this PCA plot.
 When we analyse the whole `CellCycle_Regressed` dataset, this could allow other differences in gene expression to become more apparent.
 We can run the regressed dataset through the rest of the [Filter, Plot and Explore](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.html) tutorial to find out how much of an impact this will have.
-We should see some differences in the plots, but the extent of these differences will depend on how strong the effects of the cell cycle genes are in this particular dataset.
+We should see some differences in the plots, but the extent of these differences will depend on how strong the effects of the cell cycle is in this particular dataset.
 > >
 > {: .solution}
 >
 {: .question}

-Comparing the before and after plots, we can clearly see that the effects of the cell cycle genes have been removed.
+Comparing the before and after plots, we can clearly see that the effects of the cell cycle have been removed.
 Although you wouldn't usually need to filter out the cell cycle genes or create these plots when analysing your own data, hopefully you have found doing it now to be helpful for understanding the impact of cell cycle regression.

 # Conclusion
 {:.no_toc}

-In this tutorial, you have annotated, scored, and regressed out the effects of the cell cycle genes.
+In this tutorial, you have annotated and scored the cell cycle genes and regressed out the effects of the cell cycle.
 You have also created PCA plots of the data before and after regression to visualise the effects.

 You can now continue to analyse this data by returning to the Preparing coordinates step in the [Filter, Plot and Explore](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.html) tutorial.
-If you use the `CellCycle_Regressed` dataset (which you may now want to rename as `Use_me_Scaled` since that is the name used in the main tutorial), you should notice some differences in your results compared to those shown there because the cell cycle genes have been regressed out.
+If you use the `CellCycle_Regressed` dataset (which you may now want to rename as `Use_me_Scaled` since that is the name used in the main tutorial), you should notice some differences in your results compared to those shown there because the effects of the cell cycle have been regressed out.